sagojez/sagojez/content/posts/comprehensive-rust-day-11.md

 ---
-title: "Comprehensive Rust | Day 11"
+title: "Comprehensive Rust | Final Day"
 summary: "Rust's async story is based on `future's`.
 A `future` is `poll`ed to produce a value.
     If the value is not ready yet, `poll` returns `Poll::Pending` and the executor will schedule the task to be polled again in the future.
 If the value is ready, `poll` returns `Poll::Ready(value)`."